Fail with class

 History

-It is worth doing a short history lesson about MonadFail
+It is worth doing a short history lesson about MonadFail, which will likely

 be a recap for most.
 This type class originally came to fruition with ghc-8.0, with a long